-My name is Heather Schlegel and I am a futurist.
-Most people know me by my apt moniker, heathervescent.
+My name is Heather Vescent and I am a futurist.

 I am a social scientist who studies future trends to help people understand and take advantage of change.
 I do this through speaking, consulting, research projects, design fictions and media productions.
 My company, The Purple Tornado, has been around since 2006.

 Prior to The Purple Tornado, I helped build and launch more than 50 Internet products at over 30 startups from 1996 to the 2005 in Silicon Valley and Los Angeles.
 Recently, I completed an assignment with the Swift Innovation Team, Innotribe, based in New York, NY and La Hulpe, Brussels.